j-rods/CV/README.md

 ##Experience

 BCSG – UX Designer (March 2015 – November 2016)
+Responsibilities:
+* Work alongside the product team, development team and wider business stakeholders to create the optimal customer experience to deliver the customer and business outcomes.
+* Creating user journeys, customer maps, prototypes, interaction guides and wireframes.
+* Work with stakeholders, digital and non-digital, to ensure the customer journey fulfills the organisation’s requirements

 STA Travel – Global UX Designer (November 2014 – March 2015)
+Responsibilities:
+* Drive the design of the user experience for key projects, applying an iterative prototyping and evaluation process, and ensuring that best practices in usability and accessibility are used throughout.
+* Work with the product,design and development team for the design of innovative solutions that are engaging, usable and accessible solutions which change the way people interact with us.

 Perform Group Media – UX Architect (March 2012 – November  2014)
+Responsibilities:
+* Producing sitemaps, process flows, functional specifications, low and high fidelity wireframes, responsive wireframes and interactive prototypes using Axure.
+* Taking part in the design and redesign of desktop and mobile applications, providing the information architecture and interaction design.
+* Performing usability testing sessions to improve our live and running services.

 Reed Exhibitions – Junior User Experience Designer (January 2011 – December 16th, 2011)

 ##Extensive Software Knowledge